joestringer/openvswitch/INSTALL.md

 	vagrant up
 	vagrant ssh

-This will bring up w Fedora 20 VM by default, alternatively the `Vagrantfile` can be modified to use a different distribution box as base.
-Also, the VM can be reprovisioned at any time:
+This will bring up a Fedora 20 VM by default, The VM can be reprovisioned at any time:

 	vagrant provision